 Phone: (617) 972-7456

-Experts provide diagnostic evaluations of students, age 3 to 22 years, with visual impairments.
+Experts provide independent evaluations of students, age 3 to 22 years, with visual impairments.
 Students’ strengths and needs are evaluated, so teachers and parents can develop individualized education programs that provide the best possible learning experience for children in public or private schools.

 Phone: (617) 972-7432